 The company PolyFuel (California) have developed a conductive membrane based on a hydrocarbon polymer that could lead to hydrogen fuel cells - designated as the future

-of the "clean" automobile - cheaper and more efficient.
-Proton exchange membranes are a key component of fuel cells.
-Currently, the most widely used material for their manufacture is a very expensive perfluorinated polymer called "Nafion", developed by the American firm DuPont de Nemours (Delaware).
+automotive "clean" - cheaper and more effective.
+The proton exchange membranes are a key component of fuel cells.
+Currently, the most widely used material for their manufacture is a very expensive perfluorinated polymer called "Nafion", developed by the US firm DuPont (Delaware).

 According to leaders of PolyFuel, a square meter of the new membrane would be twice cheaper and could generate a current of more than 7 6,5 against kilowatts to Nafion.